BS 8680:2020 Explained. Safeguarding Water Quality, the Importance of Water Safety Plans

 If you employ less than five people you still need to carry out a risk assessment but there’s no legal obligation to record your findings.

-However, there are other instances where buildings may have far more complex water systems to evaluate and assess for potential risks.
+There are other instances where buildings may have far more complex water systems to evaluate and assess for potential risks.

 In such cases, it may be prudent for more than one person to take responsibility for the water safety risk assessment.